sgbstats/election-returns/README.md

 Use the file Declaration.docx and select your candidates file.
 If you have used the same column headers as dummy_candidates.xlsx, it should pull the data through with no issue on the mailings tab when you choose your data.

+## Other sheets on the election return

+If think you may need to declare a new sheet (copy line 36 to below line 53) and change the sheet number.

 ## How to use the pdfmaker module